What are the Signs You May Need A Sewer Camera Inspection

 Sewage backup

 Sewage backups are a clear and urgent sign that there is a significant problem with your sewer line.
 If you experience sewage backing up into your home, it is likely due to a severe blockage or damage in the sewer line that needs immediate attention.
 Not only is this situation unsanitary and potentially hazardous to your health, but it can also cause extensive damage to your property.
-A sewer camera inspection can quickly locate the blockage or damage, enabling prompt and effective repairs.
+A camera inspection can quickly locate the blockage or damage, enabling prompt and effective repairs.

 Unexplained wet spots or lush patches in the yard